From Exploration to Revelation: Detecting Dark Patterns in Mobile Apps: Introduction

-Drive by the previous limitations, in this work, we propose a framework, named \tool{}, to automatically collect UIs and detect both static and dynamic dark patterns given an app.
-Our framework consists of two essential components: (1) an app exploration module that incorporate a LLM-powered app navigator with classical automated app exploration tool; (2) a dark pattern detector that integrates a contrastive learning-based dark pattern classifier, and a rule-based dark pattern refiner.
+Driven by existing research gaps, in this work, we propose a framework, named \tool{}, to automatically collect UIs and detect both intra-page and inter-page deceptive patterns (DPs) given an app.
+We adopt a GUI-based detection approach because DPs manifest through what users visually perceive on the rendered interface.
+The final UI often diverges from its XML or source-code definitions due to runtime styling, device-dependent layout computation, conditional rendering, and occlusion from \revision{inter-page} elements such as pop-ups or scrolling containers.
+These perceptual and contextual factors—such as weakened contrast, hidden options, or off-screen placement—play a central role in deceptive design and can only be faithfully captured at the UI level.
+In addition, GUI-based analysis naturally generalizes across heterogeneous mobile frameworks (Android, Flutter, React Native, iOS), offering a unified and robust detection basis independent of underlying implementations.

-Given an app under test, our LLM-powered app navigator leverages leverage LLMs to simulate end-users to navigate through the apps to explore and collect diverse UIs.
-Inspired by Di's work~\cite{di2020ui}, we instruct LLM to role play as a end-user to conduct the tasks similar to \cite{di2020ui} to explore the apps.
-Additionally, we integrate an automated app exploration tool to further increase UI coverage within the apps.
+Motivated by these challenges, our framework consists of two essential components: (1) an app exploration module that incorporates an LLM-powered app navigator with a classical automated app exploration tool, enhancing the ability to identify and collect UIs containing DPs; (2) a deceptive pattern detector that integrates a contrastive learning-based DP classifier with a rule-based DP refiner, enabling \textbf{context-aware and app-level analysis}.
+This approach allows for the identification of a broad range of DPs while distinguishing subtle differences between pattern types.